pollen-robotics/website/content/reachy.md

 - a welcome officer providing for instructions, useful tips

-- an adorable companion playing tic-tac-toe, rock-paper-scissors, other game of your choice
+- an adorable companion playing tic-tac-toe, rock-paper-scissors, other game of your choice.

       "